-This dish brush is ideal for various uses, from washing pots, dishes, and sinks to cleaning vegetables.
+This dish brush is ideal for various uses, from washing pots, dishes, and sinks to clean vegetables.
 It features soft sisal bristles and a smooth bamboo handle for easy grip.

 When you purchase from this brand, you get not only one bamboo dish brush but two.
 Additionally, the package includes a small self-draining soap dish.
 You can use this to store soaps or keep your brush dry and less smelly.
 This scrubber’s short bamboo handle is ideal for easily washing pans and stubborn stains.

 Taking care of your dish brush is easy.
 All you have to do is run it underneath a running tap.
 Afterward, you can dry the bristles using a wooden dish.
 As part of the lifecycle assessment, you should know that the bamboo handle is compostable.
 So, once you’ve used your brush to a reasonable state, it doesn’t contribute to pollution.

 Marsify makes it easy for you to store your bamboo brush on a dry base.
 To prevent bacterial build-up, you can use the wooden dish as a drying base.
 This eco-friendly bamboo dish brush is also compostable.

 Related: Love bamboo?
 You can also check out our list of the best bamboo toothbrushes for more eco-friendly handles and bristle options, this time for teeth!

 Looking for a collection of kitchen brush essentials to wash your dishes and containers?
 This collection from Scabby features all the eco-friendly brush items you need.